Kinto/kinto-http.py/README.rst

 Pagination
 ----------

-When the server responses are paginated, the client will download every pages and merge them transparently.
+When the server responses are paginated, the client will download every page and merge them transparently.

 The ``get_paginated_records()`` method returns a generator that will yield each page: